 3-2.
 Contracts and Purchase Requisition Approval.
 All purchases shall be placed through the Purchasing Office and shall obtain approval as set forth in this section.
-Program Directors shall request the Purchasing Office, after approval by the Ogema, to negotiate all purchases in excess of \$12,000.01.
 The following value and authority levels limit authority to initiate the development of purchase requests and/or contracts.

 - a.
 For Ogema Operations: - 1.
-Purchase orders with the value of \$00.01 to \$2500.00, require authorization from the Purchasing Manager and the Program Director. - 2.
-Purchase orders with the value of \$2500.01 to \$12,000.00 require authorization from the Tribal Leads and the Purchasing Manager. - 3.
-Purchase orders with the value of \$12,000.01 to \$25,000.00, require authorization from the Ogema or, if delegated authority from the Ogema by memo, the Tribal Leads and the Purchasing Manager. - 4.
-Purchases of \$25,000.01 and above, require authorization by the Tribal Ogema, Tribal Council, and the Purchasing Manager.
-In addition, for purchases over \$25,000.01, verification that vendors/contractors are not debarred or suspended from participation in federal assistance programs shall be attached.
+Actions \$00.01 to \$5,000.00 require authorization from the Purchasing Manager and the Program Director. - 2.
+Actions \$5000.01 to \$15,000.00 require authorization from the Tribal Leads and the Purchasing Manager. - 3.
+Purchase orders with the value of \$15,000.01 to \$25,000.00, require authorization from the Ogema or, if delegated authority from the Ogema by memo, the Tribal Leads and the Purchasing Manager. - 4.
+Actions \$25,000.01 and above, require authorization by the Tribal Ogema, Tribal Council, and the Purchasing Manager.
+In addition, for purchases over \$25,000.01, verification that vendors/contractors are not debarred or suspended from participation in federal assistance programs shall be attached. - b.
+For the Prosecutor's Office: